-Almost 7% of the body weight of a normal human being constitutes of blood.
-Blood circulates around the body in order to supply nutrients and exchange gasses.
+Almost 7% of the bodyweight of a normal human being constitutes of blood.
+Blood circulates the body to supply nutrients and exchange gasses.
 The force which the circulating blood of a person exerts on the walls of its blood vessels is known as the blood pressure.
-Blood pressure is measured with the help of instrument known as sphygmomanometer.
+Blood pressure is measured with the help of the instrument known as a sphygmomanometer.
 It takes into account the flow of blood as well as the resistance caused by arteries to the flow of blood.
-Normal range for blood pressure is 120/80 mm Hg but it varies according to age.
+The normal range for blood pressure is 120/80 mm Hg, but it varies according to age.
 If blood pressure is low, we call it hypotension, and if the blood pressure is high, we call it hypertension.
-And hypertensive crisis can lead to a lot of serious health problems.
+And the hypertensive crisis can lead to a lot of severe health problems.

 Table of Contents

 People who are above the age of 60 tend to be hypertensive.
-It is because of the fact that arteries become weak and less flexible due to deposition of plague.
+It is because arteries become weak and less flexible due to the deposition of the plague.
 As far as ethnicity is concerned, some groups are more prone to hypertension as compared to other ethnic groups.
 For example, African Americans develop hypertension more frequently as compared to other groups.
-High BMI is a serious risk factor for hypertension.
+High BMI is a severe risk factor for hypertension.
 Regular consumption of alcohol also leads to developing hypertension.

 image by Dr. Tess Villa

 Hypertension can be primary or secondary.
 If blood pressure is high, but there is no other underlying condition responsible for it, it is called primary hypertension(Runo & Loyd, 2003).
 But if there is some underlying factor, then this condition is known as secondary hypertension.
-Primary hypertension may be caused by environmental factors, for example stress or sedentary life style, or any medication, for example medicine used for managing hormonal activity.
-However, secondary hypertension occurs because of particular reasons and is normally result of some other serious problem (Falkner, 2010).
+Primary hypertension may be caused by environmental factors, for example, stress or sedentary lifestyle, or any medication, for example, the medicine used for managing hormonal activity.
+However, secondary hypertension occurs because of particular reasons and is usually the result of some other serious problem (Falkner, 2010).

-Kidneys are responsible for filtration of blood.
-In case of chronic kidney disease, kidneys do not filter the blood properly, as a result of which large volume of fluid retains in the blood which causes high blood pressure.
-Besides kidney disease, diabetes, pheochromocytoma, cushing disease, thyroid abnormalities and pregnancy are the major factors which lead to hypertension (Obstetricians & Gynecologists, 2013).
+Kidneys are responsible for the filtration of blood.
+In the case of chronic kidney disease, kidneys do not filter the blood properly, as a result of which large volume of fluid remains in the blood, which causes high blood pressure.
+Besides kidney disease, diabetes, pheochromocytoma, Cushing disease, thyroid abnormalities, and pregnancy are the major factors which lead to hypertension (Obstetricians & Gynecologists, 2013).

-Multiple genetic factors have been found to play role in primary hypertension in grown up individuals; however, in case of children, delineation of genetic factors in the separate populations with primary or secondary hypertension have not been well understood (Renee F. Robinson, Batisky, Hayes, Nahata, & Mahan, 2005).
-According to a recent research published, genetic factors involved in the development of primary and secondary hypertension are not the same.
-Primary hypertension in children and adolescents occurs because of large number of additive contributions of genes.
+Multiple genetic factors have been found to play a role in primary hypertension in grown-up individuals; however, in case of children, delineation of genetic factors in the separate populations with primary or secondary hypertension have not been well understood (Renee F. Robinson, Batisky, Hayes, Nahata, & Mahan, 2005).
+According to recent research published, genetic factors involved in the development of primary and secondary hypertension are not the same.
+Primary hypertension in children and adolescents occurs because of a large number of additive contributions of genes.
 This fact cannot be ignored that environmental factors are also responsible.

 Symptoms of hypertension

-There are no peculiar signs and symptoms of hypertension.
+There are no particular signs and symptoms of hypertension.
 Most of the people do not notice any change in the blood pressure.
-This is the reason why it is known as “The Silent Killer”.
-It can be very dangerous as it can lead to damage to heart and kidneys as well.
+This is the reason why it is known as “the silent killer.”
+It can be very dangerous as it can lead to damage to the heart and kidneys as well.
 Blood vessels are also weakened due to persistent high blood pressure.
-Rarely, hypertension can lead to anxiety, sleep apnea or sweating or blushing.
+Rarely, hypertension can lead to anxiety, sleep apnea, sweating, or blushing.
 If hypertension develops to hypertensive crisis, nosebleeds and headaches can also occur.